neos/neos-ui/README.md

 Release roadmap is [available here](https://www.neos.io/features/release-process.html)

 That means:
-* All bugfixes go to the last maintained branch
+* All bugfixes go to the lowest maintained branch
 * All new features go only to master
 * New minor and major releases are made in sync with Neos/Flow.
 Bugfix releases may be available independantly